benjamminj/portfolio/src/posts/empathetic-code.md

 ### Documentation

 A great way to measure the empathy of your codebase is to watch what happens when a new team member comes on board.
 How long does it take for them to get the app running locally?
 What types of questions are they asking?
-What types of things are they "doing wrong" in their first few PRs.
+What types of things are they "doing wrong" in their first few PRs?

 If you don't have any new team members coming onboard for a while, put yourself in the shoes of a junior developer starting their first day at your company.
 What types of things about your codebase would be confusing or unclear?